Journalism and Sports Program

 - 2008 – “Covering Change: How Black Journalists Reported on Barack Obama’s Rise to Power.”
 Featured panelists: Pulitzer Prize winner Les Payne (Newsday), Pulitzer nominee Derrick Jackson (Boston Globe), White House correspondent April Ryan.

 - 2008 – “Being a Black Man: At the Corner of Progress and Peril” – examined status of black males in American society and at Morehouse.
-Featured panelist Washington Post National Editor Kevin Merida.
+Featured panelist Washington Post Managing Editor Kevin Merida.

 - 2008 – Negro Leagues photo exhibit “Discover Greatness” at Woodruff Library, co-sponsored with Negro Leagues Baseball Museum.

-Student Exposure to Veteran News Media
+Students Exposure to Veteran News Media

 - 2011 – 10 students attended “The Future of the American Dream” discussion featuring former NY Times columnist Bob Herbert, Pulitzer Prize-winning author David Garrow and Deborah Bial, founder of The Posse Foundation.